- Draco's last name was originally Spungen.

 - The Order of the Phoenix was originally the name of the student group Hermione and Harry started, not Dumbledore's Army.
 Dumbledore's Army was originally the name of the adults-only Death Eater resistance group, not the Order of the Phoenix.

-- Two names were also considered for the Defense Against the Dark Arts professor in Book 5: Mylor Silvanus and Oakden Hobday (not Umbridge).
+- Two other names were also considered for the Defense Against the Dark Arts professor: Mylor Silvanus and Oakden Hobday (not Umbridge).

-- Umbridge’s first name was originally Elvira, not Dolores.
+- Umbridge's first name was originally Elvira rather than Dolores.

 - Grawp was originally Hagrid's cousin.

-- In an early draft of Order of the Phoenix, the person visiting Bode at St. Mungo’s on Christmas Eve was the Death Eater Macnair.
+- In an early draft, the person visiting Bode at St. Mungo's on Christmas Eve was the Death Eater Macnair.